 Headquartered at SBU’s Advanced Energy Research and Technology Center and a member of the university’s Clean Energy Business Incubator Program, ThermoLift is currently refining its Generation 2.0 prototype – and is looking to incorporate advanced composite materials, with an eye toward future mass-manufacturing and customer-cost benefits.

 The company has long predicted that combining a structure’s heating, cooling and water-temperature controls into a single appliance will ultimately provide HVAC cost savings of up to 50 percent while simultaneously reducing greenhouse gas emissions.
 To get there, ThermoLift’s engineers are turning to their innovative eyes to the CPC.

-The SBU-anchored Manufacturing and Technology Resource Consortium has issued two $25,000 grants, one to ThermoLift and one to the CPC, to facilitate the work.
+The SBU-anchored Manufacturing and Technology Resource Consortium has issued two grants, a $10,000 award to ThermoLift and a $4,000 stipend to the CPC, to facilitate the work.
 The MTRC includes more than a dozen partners – including numerous SBU Centers of Excellence and state-run Small Business Development Centers, as well as corporate partners and other Island schools – and manages a $950,000 annual budget provided by NYSTAR, Albany’s division of science, technology and innovation and Empire State Development’s main tech-commercialization arm.